iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_px4_flight_controller.rst

 Virtual Joysticks
 ******************
-For a test that is closer to actual flight, the `Virtual Joysticks <https://docs.qgroundcontrol.com/master/en/SettingsView/VirtualJoystick.html>`_ in PX4 can be used to control connected modules while the flight controller is connected to a computer.
-Enable the virtual joysticks as detailed in the PX4 documentation, and ensure that all Vertiq modules are powered on and connected to the CAN bus.
+For a test that is closer to actual flight, the `Virtual Joysticks <https://docs.qgroundcontrol.com/master/en/SettingsView/VirtualJoystick.html>`_ in PX4 can be used to control connected modules while the flight controller is connected to a computer. `Enable the virtual joysticks <https://docs.qgroundcontrol.com/master/en/SettingsView/VirtualJoystick.html#enable-the-thumbsticks>`_ as detailed in the PX4 documentation, and ensure that all Vertiq modules are powered on and connected to the CAN bus.

 Return to the home screen of PX4.
-If the flight controller is fully setup, it should say “Ready To Fly”.
+If the flight controller is fully setup, it should say “Ready To Fly.”
 Lower the virtual throttle joystick to the bottom, click on where it says “Ready To Fly”, and arm the flight controller using the Arm button.
 Moving the virtual joysticks should cause the modules to respond as the flight controller begins sending commands.
 Switching to Manual mode may simplify this testing.